qri-io/website/content/docs/tutorials/cli_quickstart.md

 created new dataset me/nalcs_standings@QmTXF6LzpCFK87Ykq7WR7hjzCvNXWGXZ2ssJZwRiPiMSN9/ipfs/QmdoCnuMDQp2VfEEXkrX7QpkVuYD4kMJ7PvRw9XaeYJUAT
 ```

 This bit: `me/nalcs_standings@QmTXF6LzpCFK87Ykq7WR7hjzCvNXWGXZ2ssJZwRiPiMSN9/ipfs/QmdoCnuMDQp2VfEEXkrX7QpkVuYD4kMJ7PvRw9XaeYJUAT` is the full dataset _reference_.
 Everything on left side of the `@` sign is the human readable _alias_.
 The right side of the `@` symbol is for referring to this exact dataset, this exact version.
-The first grabled set of number & letters is your Qri id. `/ipfs` is the network your dataset is saved on (in this case: ipfs), and finally the the _hash_ of your dataset.
+The first garbled set of number & letters is your Qri id. `/ipfs` is the network your dataset is saved on (in this case: ipfs), and finally the the _hash_ of your dataset.
 You can read more about hashes and content-addressing in our [content addressing doc](/docs/concepts/content-addressing)

 Your Qri id and your dataset hash should and will be different than mine.

-And that is the simpliest, no frills way to add a dataset to qri!
+And that is the simplest, no frills way to add a dataset to qri!
 Continue on to see how to view all the datasets you have on Qri, and how to export them from Qri.

 <a id="1.5"></a>
 ### 1.5 qri list